FishyBoi817/General-Processor-Unit-in-VHDL-Verilog/README.md

 The repository contains the following files:

-- **PDF of COE328 Report**: A detailed report from my course, which outlines the original project implemented in **VHDL**.
+- **PDF of Lab 6 Report**: A detailed report from my course, which outlines the original project implemented in **VHDL**.
 This report includes comprehensive explanations of the design, truth tables, and waveform screenshots for verification.
 - **VHDL Project Files**: The original **VHDL** code for each component of the GPU, including the **ALUs**, **FSM**, **latches**, and **decoder**.
 Each file contains the code for the respective block.
 - **Verilog Project Files**: The final **Verilog** implementation of the GPU.
 These files include the Verilog code for each block, as well as the corresponding waveform simulations used for verification.